Sir John Fagg, 1st Baronet: Life

 "Near Steyning, the famous Sir John Fagg had a noble ancient seat, now possessed with a vast estate by his grandson, Sir Robert Fagg; but I mention the ancient gentleman on this occasion, that being entertained at his house, in the year 1697, he showed me in his park four bullocks of his own breeding, and of his own feeding, of so prodigious a size, and so excessively overgrown by fat, that I never saw any thing like them".

 Fagg was still Colonel of one of the Sussex Militia regiments in 1697.

 Death

 Fagg died on 18 January 1701, aged 73.
-At the time of his death, he was Father of the House of Commons.
+At the time of his death, he was the Father of the House of Commons.

 Family

-Fagg married firstly Mary Morley and with her had sixteen children, of whom only five lived long enough to be married.
-After her death, he married secondly Anne, daughter of Philip Weston of Newbury in Berkshire and widow of Thomas Henshaw of Billingshurst in Sussex.
+Fagg married first Mary Morley and with her had sixteen children, of whom only five lived long enough to be married.
+After her death, he married second Anne, daughter of Philip Weston of Newbury in Berkshire and widow of Thomas Henshaw of Billingshurst in Sussex.
 He was succeeded by Sir Robert Fagge, 2nd Baronet, his eldest surviving son.

-Fagg was an acquaintance of William Penn and may have been a distant relative.
+Fagg was an acquaintance of William Penn and he may have been a distant relative.

-About 1702 a large tract of undeveloped land owned by the Penn family in Chester County, Pennsylvania, was named Faggs Manor in his honor.
+In 1702 a large tract of undeveloped land owned by the Penn family in Chester County, Pennsylvania, was named Faggs Manor in his honor.
 The unincorporated hamlet of Faggs Manor, Pennsylvania still carries the name.